justincbagley/GaussClust/README.md

 ```

 ### Another real-world GaussClust example, showing variations:
 Here, (1) we specify to keep 4 NMDS dimensions (-k 4); (2) conduct a regular unsupervised GMM analysis in Rmixmod, using multiple models across 5-20 clusters (-u 1 -r 5:20), which are compared to identify the best model using BIC; (3) call supervised discriminant analysis in Rmixmod (-d 1); (4) attempt supervised and semisupervised analysis in bgmm (-b 3 for 'both'); and (4) specify that analyses use or require 13 clusters (as needed; -c 13).
 Output is not redirected (e.g. by placing something like '> output.txt' at the end, so all output from the script is printed to screen (except for steps conducted in R).
+Example files are not provided for this example, because this analysis is part of an on-going project in our lab.
 ```
 $ ./GaussClust.sh -k 4 -u 1 -r 5:20 -d 1 -b 3 -p B_206.txt -c 13 ./mydata.txt
 ```